buddingmonkey/buddingmonkey.github.io/HowTo.md

 ## More info

 - The site uses a template in `template\README.template.md` to generate.
 Edit that template to change the look of the site
-- You can edit the `README.md` manually if you don't want to mess with python
+- You can edit the `README.md` manually if you don't want to mess with Python